Scrambling Transition in a Radiative Random Unitary Circuit

-\textit{Information transition.---} While we have shown that the decoding fidelity for the simple decoder of Fig. \ref{fig:3}(a) undergoes the same transition as the OTOC, we are more generally interested in the maximal amount of quantum information recoverable from $E$ using any decoding protocol.
+\textit{Information transition.---}While we have shown that the decoding fidelity for the simple decoder of Fig. \ref{fig:3}(a) undergoes the same transition as the OTOC, we are more generally interested in the maximal amount of quantum information Eve can recover from the radiated qubits $E$ using \textit{any} decoding protocol.
 In other words, we would like to characterize the quantum channel capacity of the circuit $U_t$, regarded as a noisy quantum channel from $S_1$ to $E$ \cite{schumacher_sending_1996,schumacher_quantum_1996,lloyd_capacity_1997,divincenzo_quantum-channel_1998,barnum_information_1998,preskill_lecture_2018}.
 Towards this end we consider the coherent information $I_c(A \rangle E) = H_E - H_{AE}$ from $A$ to $E$, where $H_R = -\tr \rho^R_t \log \rho^R_t$ is the von Neumann entropy of subsystem $R$.
 The coherent information can then be used to lower-bound the single-shot quantum channel capacity of the circuit \cite{schumacher_sending_1996,lloyd_capacity_1997,devetak_private_2005,preskill_lecture_2018}.
 In this section it is useful to focus on the case $k = N$, although the generalization to arbitrary $k$ is straightforward \cite{SOM}.

 Unlike the OTOC and the decoding fidelity given above, the behavior of $I_c(A \rangle E)$ depends strongly on the initial state of the qubits swapped into the system.
-First suppose that the swapped-in qubits are initialized in the maximally mixed state, $\rho^E_0 \propto \mathds{1}$; within the black hole analogy, this corresponds to the case in which Eve has no prior knowledge of the matter falling into the black hole.
-Then, one can show \cite{SOM} that the purity $\tr [(\rho_t^{AE})^2]$ is proportional to the decoding fidelity (\ref{eq:F}), and therefore its average undergoes an identical transition in the DP universality class.
-Although there is no simple corresponding statistical mechanics interpretation for $\overline{H_{AE}}$ in the Haar-random circuit, we find numerically [Fig.~\ref{fig:3}(b)] that $\overline{I_c(A \rangle E)}$ in the Clifford circuit exhibits the same qualitative features as $\log_2 \overline{\mathcal{F}}$ and undergoes a transition at the same critical swap rate as the fidelity.
+First suppose that the swapped-in qubits are initialized in the maximally mixed state, $\rho^E_0 = \frac{1}{2^{N_E}} \mathds{1}$, where $N_E \sim pNt$ is the total number of swaps; physically, this corresponds to the case in which Eve has no prior knowledge of the qubits swapped into the circuit.
+Then, one can show diagrammatically \cite{SOM} that the subsystem purity $\tr \qty[ (\rho_t^{AE})^2 ] = 2^{N - N_E} \mathcal{F}$ is proportional to the decoding fidelity.
+This in turn implies that $I_c(A \rangle E) = N + \log_2 \mathcal{F}$ in individual Clifford circuit realizations.
+Although the logarithm prevents a simple statistical mechanics interpretation for the \textit{average} coherent information in either Clifford or Haar random circuits, we observe numerically [Fig.~\ref{fig:3}(b)] that $\overline{I_c(A \rangle E)}$ in the Clifford ensemble exhibits the same qualitative features as $N + \log_2 \overline{\mathcal{F}}$ and undergoes a transition at the same critical swap rate as the fidelity.